openturns/otpod/doc/source/examples/polynomialChaosPOD.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The user-defined defect sizes must range between the minimum and maximum
 of the defect values after filtering.
-An error is raised if if not the
+An error is raised if it is not
-case.
+the case.
 The available range is then returned to the user.

 .. code:: python